jlvFlores/Awesome-books-with-ES6/README.md

 > Description of some of the project's key features.

-- JS functions that creates html elements based on classes.
+- A JavaScript class that with various methos for manipulating HTML elements in the DOM.
 - Has working linters to encourage clean code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>